 Best Time to Visit

-The best time to visit Trincomalee is from May to September, when the weather is warm and dry, making it ideal for beach activities and sightseeing.
-The Koneswaram Kovil festival typically takes place in April, providing an excellent opportunity to witness the temple’s vibrant celebrations.
+Trincomalee’s best months to go are from May to September when temperatures are warm and essentially dry, perfect for beach activities and sightseeing.
+Koneswaram Kovil festival takes place mostly in April when one can fully enjoy temple’s new life!

 Getting There